Compromising with Flat-Earthers

 Plus, they're organized.
 They have conferences that draw several hundred people.
 They have podcasts.
 There are YouTube videos.

-There are also those who deny the moon landings and Nazi concentration camps.
+There are also those who deny the moon landings, the existence of dinosaurs, and Nazi concentration camps.
 I have a relative who questions the existance of gravity.
 There are those who still believe that Republicans are the party of fiscal responsibility.
 There are many, many wacky beliefs.
 Compromising with them would be a race to the bottom.
 No, the social divide is not going away anytime soon.

 — END —